Bike Skills Area at Upper Luther Burbank Park

 When I first moved to the island I found teenagers repeatedly drinking beer in tucked away pockets like this.
 Let's not allow it to go back to the the hidden safe space for drinking.
 I'll take biking and jump building (within established rules) ANY day over that.

-jcrump over 2 years ago
+jcrump about 3 years ago

 The BMX trails in Upper Luther Burbank Park offered a refuge for my son during lockdown and an outlet after online schooling.
 Why take away a Covid-safe activity that allows kids to experience the outdoors, to build sportsmanship, and to get hours of well-needed exercise?
 For the issue of safety, I would rather see my daredevil son do "sick jumps" than see him ride our city streets.
 If he gets hurt, as in any sport, then that's my responsibility as a parent.
 As a community, we should be concerned with the bigger picture of childhood obesity and the encouragement of outdoor activities.
 Trails, biking or hiking, allow us all to enjoy our parks, to spark interest in our kids (young and old) to possibly become stewards of parks, and to encourage all of us to visit & support our national parks.
 Please re-open Snake Hill!
 Support multi-activities in our parks!

-cmanson over 2 years ago
+cmanson about 3 years ago

 Snake Hill is are very important to the MT Biking community of MI.
 This is really the only dedicated set of MTB trails on the island.
 MI should be looking to expand the trail set at snake hill vs closing them.
 Closing the space seems like an adverse reaction to the lack of city engagement.
 The city could have actively engaged with the community over the past 5 years this situation could have been mitigated.
 Going forward the city could bring in members of the Evergreen MTB alliance for site guidance to really improve snake hill.